On the gravitational diagram technique in the discrete setup: Starting functional integral

 In the case of the Newtonian potential, the simplest such summation would be averaging over the orientations of the lattice with respect to the gravitating masses or, equivalently, averaging over the orientations of the vector connecting the masses with respect to the lattice axes.

-Let us discuss a possible choice of the weight function for the gauge averaging.
-We allow arbitrary constant metrics, so the weight function must contain finite differences, and these are derivatives in the continuous limit.
+Let us discuss a possible choice of $ \cF [ g ] $.
+We allow arbitrary constant metrics, so $ \cF [ g ] $ must contain finite differences, and they are derivatives in the continuous limit.
 Gaussian averaging seems to be a natural choice, since in the presence of derivatives it is the Gaussian functional integral that has an exact definition in the continuum; moreover, convergence is guaranteed for a wide set of averaged functionals.
 Thus, $ \cF [ g ] $ is a bilinear form of the metric variables $g$ containing finite differences.
 A natural requirement for $\cF$ is its Lorentz-invariant form in the continuum limit (not necessarily locally invariant).
-Also, $\exp ( i \cF )$ should have a stabilizing (cut-off) effect on four metric functions $f^\lambda$, so we could write something like $\cF \sim f^\lambda \eta_{\lambda \mu} f^\mu$.
-More precisely, we take $h^{\lambda \mu} = g^{\lambda \mu} \sqrt{ - g } $ as a natural contravariant metric variable convenient for writing the Einstein action and, say, the interaction with a scalar field, and set $f^\lambda$ such that $f^\lambda = \partial_\mu h^{\lambda \mu}$ in the continuum limit.
+Also, $\exp ( i \cF )$ should have a stabilizing (cut-off) effect on four metric functions $\tf^\lambda$, so we could write something like $\cF \sim \tf^\lambda \eta_{\lambda \mu} \tf^\mu$.
+More precisely, we take $h^{\lambda \mu} = g^{\lambda \mu} \sqrt{ - g } $ as a natural contravariant metric variable convenient for writing the Einstein action and, say, the interaction with a scalar field, and set $\tf^\lambda$ such that $\tf^\lambda = \partial_\mu h^{\lambda \mu}$ in the continuum limit (then in this limit $\tf^\lambda = 0$ is the de Donder-Fock gauge).
 As a result, we write $\cF$ in the form